How To Save Water With The Right Shower Head

 You can easily control the water flow by adjusting it on the shower head, and it won’t close shut to 100%, for a reason.
 It’s designed that way to stop the water coming from your hot and cold pipes to mix, which often creates a cold and unpleasant experience when the water is turned back on.
 You can turn down the flow, but it will only go to a trickle.
 If you want to shut it completely, I recommend getting a shut off valve like the KES K1140B BRASS Shower Head Shut-Off Valve and put between the shower head and the hose.

 The Oxygenics Fury is my top pick for a couple of reasons.
 It’s a high-quality, durable product that I feel confident recommending to full-timers that need to use it daily.
 It has five settings with different purposes and people, and it has a great grip to make it easy to hold.
 You can quickly install it to the wall in the RV shower with the included 3M tape, and the included 72-inch hose is long for a shower hose.
-It has everything that you could ask for from a shower head, and it’s the best one available on the market.
+It has everything that you could ask for from an RV shower head, and it’s the best one available on the market.

 - Incredible pressure for the water flow